boxfish-studio/fontana/README.md

 - Mainnet and devnet support
 - Configurable RPCs
 - Compatible with Phantom, Solflare, Torus, Sollet, Glow and Slope wallets
-- Wallet and server operation modes
+- 2 different operation modes: wallet-based and server-based

 ## Using the program

-### Wallet mode
+### Wallet-based mode

+This mode is only operational when a wallet is connected.

 When using this mode, the creation, minting and transfer of tokens will be performed by the connected wallet account.
 The displayed available tokens will be the ones belonging to the wallet account plus the ones available in server mode.

+### Server-based mode

-This mode is only operational when a wallet is connected.
+This mode is only operational when no wallet is connected.

-### Server mode

-When using this mode, the creation, minting and transfer of tokens is performed by a configured account in the server.
+When using this mode, the creation, minting and transfer of tokens is performed by a account configured in the server.
 Newly created tokens will be stored in a dedicated database.
-The displayed tokens will be those configured within the application config file, plus the later added tokens stored in the database.
+The displayed tokens will be those configured within the application config file, plus the later added tokens found in the database.

-When using mainnet in this mode, the creation of new tokens is not enabled by default, since it would require for an account with real funds configured in the server.
+When using mainnet with this mode, the creation of new tokens is not enabled by default, since it would require for an account with real funds configured in the server.

-This mode is only operational when no wallet is connected.

 ## Run

 Clone the repo, and run the development server: